jadebono/facienda/README.md

 [Redux Toolkit](https://redux-toolkit.js.org/)
 [Tailwind](https://tailwindcss.com/)

-## Available Scripts

 In the frontend/ directory, you can run:

 ```bash
 npm start
 ```

-Runs the app in the development mode.\
+This runs the app in development mode.
+The default port is 3000:
-Open [http://localhost:3001](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

+**Note**:

+The the frontend expects to connect to a backend running on port 4000.
+If your backend is running on any other port, you will have to change the port in the relevant environmental variable in the .env files of BOTH the frontend and the backend.

+## Available Scripts

 ### `npm test`